MTPrime/street_art_classifier/README.md

 Again, the image on the left appears to have been mislabeled in the original training data.

-This picture on the right actually puzzels me.
+This picture on the right actually puzzles me.
 It appears to be a correct label in the original data, but I am not sure why the model classifies it as realistic.
 My current hypothesis is that it does not have enough sharp turns.
 (I would actually label this bubble style, but that was not a classification in the model)

 ![Another_even_split](images/model_2/piece_by_kzed_-_amiens_france16487.jpg "Another even split between Wildstyle and Realistic")<br />Realistic: 0.50048065<br />Wildstyle: 0.4919799<br />Actual - Wildstyle